KRR-Oxford/LLMap-Prelim/README.md

 # LLMap

-This repository contains code for the demo paper: "Search-then-Match: Investigating a General Ontology Alignment Framework with Large Language Models".
+This repository contains code for the poster paper: "Search-then-Match: Investigating a General Ontology Alignment Framework with Large Language Models".

 ## Dependencies